CHEMeDATA/CHEMeDATA.github.io/projects/allProjectsPresentedSmash.md

 ## CHEMeDATA-Evolution

-This project will define a methodology and ontology for the curation, addition, correction, validation and aggregation of CHEMeDATA objects
+This project will define a methodology and ontology for the curation, addition, correction, validation and aggregation of *CHEMeDATA objects*.

 ## Relation to NMReDATA